 Day has been involved with drum corps since 2006.
 He performed with Memphis Sound Drum & Bugle Corps in 2006 and the 2007 Div 3 Championship season.
 He also marched with the Crossmen Drum & Bugle Corps in 2010.
 After performing, Mr. Day has taught on the brass staff of The Guardians, The Troopers, and the World Class Finalist Crossmen Drum & Bugle Corps.
 He is currently a consultant for the Guardians.

-Mr. Day currently resides in Downtown Fort Worth with his fiancé, Brittany and their 11 year old Min Pin, Matilda.
-They are expecting their first little girl in December of 2019!
+Mr. Day currently resides in Downtown Fort Worth with his fiancé, Brittany, their daughter, Norah, and their 11 year old Min Pin, Matilda

 Kaleb Schumann is the Assistant Band Director at Burleson High School.
 A 2007 alumnus of Burleson High School, Mr. Schumann directs the Symphonic Winds and Jazz Band.
 Additionally, he assists with the Spirit of the Elks Marching Band, Wind Ensemble, and Concert Winds.